 From the implementation point of view Qibo provides multiple execution backends which are responsible for the conversion and execution of the primitives on different hardware.
 Each backend inherits from an abstract interface which determines the set of methods that must be implemented in order to execute the primitives of the language API.

-At the current stage, we support simulation backends on classical hardware and Qibolab, a quantum hardware backend.
+At the current stage, we support simulation backends on classical hardware and, through Qibolab, the same high-level code can be executed directly on quantum hardware.
+In practical terms, we can consider Qibolab as an actual hardware backend, once a specific platform is selected by the user.
 Furthermore, this modularity opens the possibility to create further tools which rely on Qibo and its backends.
-For example, tools for quantum chemistry, multiqubit calibration routines, benchmarking, machine learning inspired algorithms and others, as well as the addition of further backends for simulation or hardware execution.
+For example, tools for quantum chemistry, multi-qubit calibration routines, benchmarking, machine learning inspired algorithms and others, as well as the addition of further backends for simulation or hardware execution.

-B. Classical quantum simulation
+2.2 Classical quantum simulation

-Simulation is a crucial part of quantum computing research, particularly in the current Noisy Intermediate-Scale Quantum (NISQ) [49] era, where exact results from simulation can be used for validating algorithms or implementing error mitigation routines.
+Simulation is a crucial part of quantum computing research, particularly in the current Noisy Intermediate-Scale Quantum (NISQ) [53] era, where exact results from simulation can be used for validating algorithms or implementing error mitigation routines.